A Little Time and a Keyboard: Walking with the Dinosaurs at Dinosaur Ridge

 • You can hike the trail and view spots for free.
 However, I found the audio tour very informative.

 • There is a Visitor Center with exhibits which has a small fee.
-There is also a play area there for non-COVID times.
+There is also a play area there.

 • The tour is sort of in one direction, so when you get to the end you will need to walk back to your car.